braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 ## Analytics

-You can view analytics for your recommendation to see which items users were recommended, and how accurate the recommendation model was.
+You can view analytics for your recommendation to see which items users were recommended and how accurate the recommendation model was.

 1. Go to **Analytics** > **Item Recommendation**.
 2. Select your recommendation from the list.